intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/fl/example/ckks/README.md

 # VFL Logistic Regression with CKKS Example

 This example show you how to create an end-to-end VFL Logistic Regression application with 2 clients and 1 server, using CKKS to protect data passing to FlServer on BigDL PPML.
-The targets and outputs of each clients will be protected by CKKS, server will compute loss and grad using cipherText.
+The targets and outputs of each client's linear will be protected by CKKS, clients will encrypt targets and outputs to cipher text, then send the cipher texts to FL server.
+FLServer will compute loss and grad using cipher texts, return the cipher-text results back to clients.
+After receive the cipher texts, Clients can use their private key to decrypt the returned cipher texts to loss and grad.
+The plain-text loss and grad will be given back linear to compute linear's grad, the rest work is just normal LR training.

 ### Data
 We use [Census Income Dataset](https://archive.ics.uci.edu/ml/datasets/Census+Income) data in this example.